jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.9 ElevRelativeToWatershedMinMax

-Calculates the elevation of a location relative to the minimum and maximum elevations in a watershed.
+Calculates the elevation of a location relative to the minimum and maximum elevations in a watershed..

 *Parameters*: